 Sleeping accommodations: The group will stay at the Midwood JCC in Brooklyn along with the Tzedek trip participants, in spacious group rooms that will be separated by gender.
 Participants bring sleeping bags and optional sleeping pads for their stay.
 Participants will also have access to locker rooms equipped with showers, toilets, and sinks for their use each night and morning.

 Participants do not need previous experience or expertise with photography to participate.
 Participants also may use smart phones for taking photographs.

-In the Tzedek Intensive, teens will consider personal and collective responsibility, examine current issues in modern society, and explore the Jewish context for making a difference in the world.
+In the Tzedek Expedition, teens will consider personal and collective responsibility, examine current issues in modern society, and explore the Jewish context for making a difference in the world.
 Teens will gain a deeper understanding of their role in the betterment of their communities and become leaders who galvanize others to take action and inspire a desire to create a more just world.

 - Gain a deeper understanding of community needs